Krishna-13-cyber/GSoC23-LLVM/README.md

 documentation setup for CppInterOp consisting of both sphinx and doxygen documentations.
-The above patches have covered all topics, points catering to the development and usage of CppInterOp which include building from source(installation) ,usage, FAQs, developer’s documentation, tutorials and references.
+The above patches have covered all topics, points catering to the development and usage of CppInterOp which include building from source(installation) , usage, FAQs, developer’s documentation, tutorials and references.
 The tutorials in the docs give a detailed understanding of C++ InterOp usage, which includes C-C++ interoperability and C++-python interoperability.